Assessment Architecture

 5. What exactly is an "Assurance Task"?

-These are "high-trust" assessments where we verify your identity and your work.
+These are "high-trust" assessment tasks where we verify your identity and your work.

 6. What is a "Learning Task"?

-These are development assessments focused on building your confidence, preparing you for Assurance Tasks, and providing the opportunity for you to receive feedback in your teachers and unit coordinators.
+These are development assessments focused on building your confidence, preparing you for Assurance Tasks, and providing the opportunity for you to receive feedback from your teachers and unit coordinators.

 Examples include (but are not limited to): online quizzes, essays, reflective journals or unsupervised take-home tasks.